CHISENHALE SCHOOL MEALS

 Cost of school lunches.

-At present, all children from Reception to Year 6 are entitled to free school meals, funded by the national and local governments.
+At present, all children from Reception to Year 6 are entitled to free school meals, funded by national and local governments.

 Nursery children pay for their lunches and parents and carers may pay on a daily, weekly or monthly basis at the school office.
 School lunches must be paid for before they are eaten.